Arcore railway station: Ticket Office

 A ticket office and a self-service machine is present in main Arcore station (Not at Buttafava station).

-When ticket office is closed, if self-service machine is out of service and no other kind of Trenord authorised resellers is open around 200 meter from the station, ticket can be purchased aboard of the train, asking soon for this just when goin aboard to the "chief train" (Italian: CapoTreno); otherwise you have to pay surcharge and/or mulct.
+When the ticket office is closed, if self-service machine is out of service and no other kind of Trenord authorised resellers is open around 200 meter from the station, ticket can be purchased aboard of the train, asking soon for this just when goin aboard to the "chief train" (Italian: CapoTreno); otherwise you have to pay surcharge and/or mulct.

 The most part of the tickets require to be validated just some minutes before to go aboard the train, doing this by electronic machines validation (blue colored, for small Magneto-Electronic SBME paper tickets) or mechanics machine validation (yellow colored, for the 5 kind of normal paper tickets: ATB Ticket, Trenord, Lottomatica, Sisal and S.I.R.), both located in the station (3 blue and 2 yellow); this will start the countdown for expiration of the ticket, by stamping current date, time, location/validation-machine-id on it, and in case also reading and recording information on magnetic data strip of SBME tickets.
 If all the machines validation you need are out of service, ask for validation to the ticket office; if the ticket office is close, ask soon for validation to "chief train" when aboard.

 All the kind of trains stopping in Arcore stations ("R", "S7", "S8") can be used with single journey ticket train or a lot of multi pass ticket, only train or integrated tickets, up to the integrated regional ticket "Io Viaggio Ovunque in Lombardia" for multi-journeys on the entire local public transport network in the region of Lombardy.